pohlm01/master-thesis/4_comparison.typ

   caption: [Bytes of authentication-related cryptographic material exchanged during the @tls handshake using @mtc.]
 ) <tab:bikeshed_size>

-Comparing @tab:x509_size and @tab:bikeshed_size shows that @mtc has big size advantages, especially when using @pq algorithms.
+Comparing @tab:x509_size and @tab:bikeshed_size reveals that @mtc has big size advantages, especially when using @pq algorithms.
 Focusing on the classical case first:
 In the best X.509 case, when using only 256-bit @ecdsa for all signatures, @mtc performs slightly worse in terms of the number of authentication bytes.
 While the X.509 case requires 448 authentication-related bytes, @mtc requires 768~bytes, which is an absolute difference of 320~bytes, i.e., the X.509 certificate is 41.67~% smaller than the @mtc.
-Comparing @mtc to a mostly #gls("rsa", long: false)-based certificate, @mtc shows it advantages, as the X.509 certificate grows to 1,728~bytes.
+Comparing @mtc to a mostly #gls("rsa", long: false)-based certificate, @mtc demonstrates it advantages, as the X.509 certificate grows to 1,728~bytes.
 Therefore, the @mtc is 960 or 800~bytes smaller, depending on the number of active @ap:pl in the @mtc system.
 This corresponds to a reduction of 55.56~% or 46.30~%, respectively.
 Moving on to the @pq algorithms, the drastic improvement of @mtc shows up.